veracity-engineering/SolutionPackage/docfx_project/articles/userManagement.md

 ## Recommended content
 [Overview of User Management](/userManagement/overview)
->  Detail design behind the user management and authorization.
+>  Something you need to know before using this package to handle user management and authorization.

 [Integration with ASP.NET Core's Role-based authorization](/userManagement/authorize)
 >  Integrate user management module with Role-based authorization in ASP.NET Core.
 In this way, you are allowed to authorize API with asp.net core's `[Authorize(Roles = "****")]`.